JoshuaWengraf/JoshuaWengraf.github.io/_public_engagement/NOWNANO_CDT.md

 ---

 The NOWNANO CDT Outreach team is a volunteering arm of the NOWNANO CDT programme.
-In 2018 I showcased an graphene research at Science Spectacular and Bluedot Festival.
-You can find out more at
+In 2018 I showcased graphene research at Science Spectacular and Bluedot Festival.

-www.graphene-nownano.manchester.ac.uk/outreach/.

 <br/><img src='/images/gnownano-logo.png'>